Champions League: Erling Haland matches Yakubu Aiyegbeni and Yacine Brahimi’s record | Goal.com

 The performance saw him become the eighth player to have scored a hat-trick on their Champions League debut after former Nigeria international Aiyegbeni, who achieved the feat while playing for Israeli’s Maccabi Haifa and Algeria’s Brahimi, who scored his hat-trick with Porto.

-Others who have claimed the honour include Van Basten [Milan], Faustino Asprilla [Newcastle United], Wayne Rooney [Manchester United], Vincenzo Iaquinta [Udinese] and Grafite [Wolfsburg].
+Others who have claimed the honour include Marco van Basten [Milan], Faustino Asprilla [Newcastle United], Wayne Rooney [Manchester United], Vincenzo Iaquinta [Udinese] and Grafite [Wolfsburg].

 Haland has scored 17 goals across all competitions this season for Salzburg, including 11 in the Austrian Bundesliga.